db0/Android-Netrunner-OCTGN/README.md

  * TransferX now works for counter "forfeit" effects
  * Made invalid Start-of-Turn check work more robustly.
  * Many other bugfixes
+ * Now InflictX can be used as a cost with -isCost.
+As long as some damage is inflicted, the next part of the Autoscript will work, otherwise it will exit but the cost will remain paid (eg see Corporate headhunters)
+ * Added debugging functionality and hooks based on verbosity setting.
+Should make my life easier from now on.

 ### 2.1.6